AdobeDocs/app-builder/src/pages/guides/app_builder_guides/application_logging/splunk_enterprise.md

    ## Next steps

-   If you are unable to set up log forwarding using these procedures, please visit Adobe [App Builder forums](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/app-builder) for support.
+   If you are unable to set up log forwarding using these procedures, please visit [Adobe Experience Leage App Builder Community](https://experienceleaguecommunities.adobe.com/t5/app-builder/ct-p/adobe-app-builder) for support.

    Proceed to [Forwarding logs to Splunk Cloud](splunk_cloud.md).